Losing Weight with Hypnotherapy

 Trying to tackle an unconscious problem, at a conscious level, such as going on a diet, is like trying to shoot a target in France, standing this side of the Channel…not exactly inefficient but takes a superhuman effort, all the same.

-Hypnotherapy bypasses the conscious mind, to uncover the hidden processes, driving your behaviour.
+Hypnotherapy bypasses the conscious mind, to uncover the hidden processes, driving your food choices.
 Sort that out and the weight loss takes care of itself; no dieting, no cravings.

-Yes diets, make you temporarily lose weight but 95% of all people, who lose weight through dieting, will regain it in one to five years, with the vast majority putting on more weight than before they went on the diet.
+Yes...diets make you temporarily lose weight but 95% of all people, who lose weight through dieting, will regain it in one to five years, with the vast majority putting on more weight than before they went on the diet.
 That’s because, they are tackling their weight at a conscious level.
-If you only treat the symptoms and not the cause of the behaviour, weight loss can only occur in the dieting period, meaning you’re either on a diet or you’re putting on weight.
+If you only treat the symptoms and not the cause of the behaviour, weight loss can only occur in the dieting period, meaning you’re either on a diet or you’re putting on weight, with no middle ground.
 Many know this as “Yoyo dieting”.

-Following this, an image of the “ideal you…the best version of you” is cemented firmly in place.
-This increases motivation but most importantly, means your mind will accept that “ideal image” as reality and reject anything that goes against that belief…including unhealthy food.
+Following this, an image of the “ideal you…the best version of yourself” is cemented firmly in place.
+This increases motivation but more importantly, means your mind will accept that “idealized image” as reality and reject anything that goes against that belief…including unhealthy food.

 The therapy then moves on to putting “anchors” around food and the way you eat.
-This means “reprogramming” your mind to eat slowly, enjoy your food (without the guilty, normally associated with dieting) and to feel fuller faster.
-With these suggestions locked in place, you will find yourself eating less and losing weight, without really thinking about it.
+This means “reprogramming” your mind to eat slowly, enjoy your food (without the guilt, normally associated with dieting) and feel fuller faster.
+With these suggestions locked in place, you will automatically find yourself eating less and losing weight, without really thinking about it...And wouldn't that be nice?

 The Dark Side of Hypnosis